 But I was a bit surprised when I took my first bite of cornbread and found that it tasted more like a cake than cornbread.
 Hmm, what is this I thought?

 Yep, you guessed it, Jiffy Mix!

 Don’t get me wrong, it wasn’t unpleasant, just not my idea of cornbread.
 I never said anything to her because how rude would that be after she had invited me over for dinner?
 Very Rude!

 So it was a no-brainer to me on this recipe that I would skip the sugar in the cornbread to lessen the carb count and to fit our preferred taste profile.

 I just mixed up a variation of my low carb cornbread that I use a lot and spread it over the top of the BBQ Chicken and it worked perfectly.

-If you or your family do prefer a sweetness to your cornbread, please feel free to add a bit of low carb sweetener to the cornbread topping I share in the recipe card or use your own recipe that your family loves.
+If you or your family do prefer sweetness to your cornbread, please feel free to add a bit of low-carb sweetener to the cornbread topping I share in the recipe card or use your own recipe that your family loves.

 Finishing Up the BBQ Chicken Casserole

 Once you have your sauce and cornbread topping ready to go this recipe is a breeze to put together and bakes up in a glorious short 40-45 minutes.